 Sub-advisory fees are based on predetermined percentages of net revenues (after certain expenses) of the individual funds and are recognized as expenses as the related services are performed.
-The sub-advisory fees are paid in the month following when they are earned and are included in payable to affiliates in the statements of financial condition.
+The sub-advisory fees are paid in the month following when they are earned.

 Income tax expense is based on pre-tax financial accounting income, including adjustments made for the recognition or derecognition related to uncertain tax positions.
-The recognition or derecognition of income tax expense related to uncertain tax positions is determined under the guidance as prescribed by GAAP.
+The recognition or derecognition of income tax expense related to uncertain tax positions is determined under the guidance as prescribed by FASB Interpretation No. 48 "Accounting For Uncertainty in Income Taxes" ("FIN 48").
 Deferred tax assets and liabilities are recognized for the future tax attributable to differences between the financial statement carrying amounts of existing assets and liabilities and their respective tax bases.
 Deferred tax assets and liabilities are measured using enacted tax rates expected to be recovered or concluded.
 The effect on deferred tax assets and liabilities of a change in tax rates is recognized in earnings in the period that includes the enactment date.